 The State of Child Care in PA

-2022 General Election Impact
+2024 General Election Impact

 PennAEYC will continue its advocacy and will work to achieve the following six public policy goals:

-- Improve compensation and professional supports for early childhood professionals
+- Improve compensation for early childhood professionals

 - Increase access to high-quality pre-kindergarten programs